USEPA/CMAQ/README.md

 ## CMAQ Repository Guide
 Source code and scripts are organized as follows:
 * **CCTM (CMAQ Chemical Transport Model):** code and scripts for running the 3D-CTM at the heart of CMAQ.
-* **DOCS:** Release notes for the release version of CMAQ, CMAQ User's Guide, developers guidance, short tutorials and known issues.
+* **DOCS:** Release notes for the release version of CMAQ, CMAQ User's Guide, developers guidance, and short tutorials.
 * **PREP:** Data preprocessing tools for important input files like initial and boundary conditions, meteorology, etc.
 * **POST:** Data postprocessing tools for aggregating and evaluating CMAQ output products (e.g. Combine, Site-Compare, etc)
 * **UTIL:** Utilities for generating code and using CMAQ (e.g. chemical mechanism generation)